Neutral Helium Microscopy (SHeM): A Review: Introduction

 \section{Introduction}

-Neutral Helium Microscopes are surface characterisation tools that apply a beam of neutral helium atoms as imaging probe.
-The instruments exploit a supersonic expansion of helium gas into vacuum to generate a high-intensity beam with a narrow velocity distribution, which is then collimated or focused onto a sample.
-The scattered intensity signal is recorded ``point by point" and used to create an image of the sample in a manner similar to other beam probe microscopy techniques such as scanning electron microscopy or helium ion microscopy, but with the crucial difference that due to the very low energy and strict surface sensitivity of the neutral helium beam, the neutral helium atoms scatter off the outermost electron density distribution of the sample.
+Neutral helium atom microscopes are surface characterisation tools that apply a beam of neutral helium atoms as imaging probe.
+The instruments exploit a supersonic expansion of helium gas from a high pressure reservoir (100 bar range) through a nozzle into vacuum to generate a high-intensity beam with a narrow velocity distribution, which is then collimated or focused onto a sample.
+The scattered intensity signal is recorded ``point by point" and used to create an image of the sample in a manner similar to other beam probe microscopy techniques such as scanning electron microscopy or helium ion microscopy, but with the crucial difference that due to the very low energy\footnote{The energy of the helium atoms is determined by the temperature of the nozzle which can be cooled or heated.
+The energy range is typically between 20 meV corresponding to a de-Broglie wavelength of around 0.1 nm, and 60 meV (room temperature beam) corresponding to a wavelength of around 0.05 nm, see equation~\ref{eq:isentropic_velocity}.
+Helium atoms with energies in this range are referred to as thermal helium atoms, a term which is also used in this paper.} and strict surface sensitivity of the neutral helium beam, the neutral helium atoms scatter off the outermost electron density distribution of the sample.
 There is no penetration into the sample-material and no photons or secondary electrons are generated during the scattering process.

-Several abbreviations have been used for neutral helium microscopy over the years, i.e. NEMI for NEutral MIcroscope \cite{eder2012neutral}, HeM for Helium Microscope and NAM for Neutral Atom Microscopy \cite{witham_exploring_2014}, however the community now seems to have agreed on SHeM for Scanning Helium Microscope, which was actually also one of the first abbrevations, introduced by MacLaren and Allison already in 2004~\cite{MacLaren2004}.
-We will use the abberation SHeM for the rest of this paper.
+Several abbreviations have been used for neutral helium microscopy over the years, i.e. NEMI for NEutral MIcroscope \cite{eder2012neutral}, HeM for Helium Microscope and NAM for Neutral Atom Microscopy \cite{witham_simple_2011}, however the community now seems to have agreed on SHeM for Scanning Helium Microscope, which was actually also one of the first abbreviations, introduced by MacLaren and Allison already in 2004~\cite{MacLaren2004}.
+We will use the abberaviation SHeM for the rest of this paper.